aidenybai/million/benchmarks/README.md

 # Benchmarks

-These benchmarks are now 100% compiant with the [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).
+These benchmarks are now 100% compliant with the [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).

 Please note that Benchmark results are unstable.
 To have more stable results: